4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/sorting/radixSort/README.md

 ### Common Misconception
 - While not immediately obvious, we can see that radix sort is a stable sorting algorithm as they are enqueued in a manner where the first observed element remains at the head of the queue.
-- While it is non-comparison based, not that total ordering of elements is still required - except now this property is forced upon the algorithm in the manner of how the queues are structured.